Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Hard Shell Jacket and Rain Gear

 You never know when it’ll suddenly start to rain in Peru, especially in the rainy season (Oct-Mar).
-We recommend you take a hard-shell jacket for ultimate protection when it’s wet, like the North Face Resolve Jacket.
+We recommend you take a hard-shell jacket for ultimate protection when it’s wet.

 It’s also worth taking a compact rain poncho that you can quickly put on should you encounter a light downpour.